 It is rare to receive something for nothing in this world.
 However, thanks to bonuses at online sportsbooks, that’s what Michigan sports bettors can do.
 Because online sports betting may be an unknown to Michiganders, they may be hesitant to try them out.

-So, here is a guide to walk you through the bonuses that you might encounter and whether they are worth your time to claim.
+So, here is a guide to walk you through the bonuses and promos that you might encounter and whether they are worth your time to claim.

 Bonuses are, first and foremost, a means to entice sports bettors to bet at an online sportsbook.